typelead/eta/docs/source/eta-tutorials.rst

      :: [arg-type-1] -> [arg-type-2] -> .. -> [return-type]

 #. ``[safety]`` can either be ``safe``, ``unsafe``, or left unspecified in which
-   case it is considerd as ``safe``.
+   case it is considered as ``safe``.

    - ``unsafe`` is the option you would typically select.
 In this case, the java method identified in the ``[import-string]`` will be run directly.
-This can be dangerous if the function can block in which case it will block the Eta RTS from switching the current green thread.
+This can be dangerous if the function can block in which case it will block the Eta RTS and reduce efficiency.

-   - ``safe`` is the option you would select for functions that you would expect to block for some time, so they will be safely run in another thread to prevent the call from blocking the Eta's green threads.
+   - ``safe`` is the option you would select for functions that you would expect to block for some time, so they will be safely run in another thread to prevent the call from blocking the Eta RTS.
 This option must also be used when importing a Java method that eventually calls an exported Eta function.